Butter-mit-Brot/BetterPrinting/README.md

 # BetterPrinting
 A python library for "better" printing

-BetterPrinting is a libary for easy to use printing actions!
+BetterPrinting is a library for easy to use printing actions!

 <hr>